-

 Following a complaint investigation or CII, the Commissioner may decide to take enforcement action against an entity.
 The available enforcement powers escalate from less serious to more serious options.

-The Privacy regulatory action policy, the CDR regulatory action policy and My Health Records Enforcement Guidelines provide further guidance about how the OAIC decides whether to take privacy or CDR regulatory action and what action to take, including:
+The Privacy regulatory action policy, the CDR regulatory action policy, My Health Records Enforcement Guidelines and the Digital ID Regulatory Strategy provide further guidance about how the OAIC decides whether to take privacy or CDR regulatory action and what action to take, including:

 - the steps the OAIC can use to facilitate legal and best practice compliance